 In reality, the back pain is our symptom of compensation but the true problem may be the weak hip flexors or abdominals.
 The body compensated and because the hip flexors are weak, the muscles along the spine tighten down and cause pain.
 Tightness reduces your ability to move efficiently, your solution Muscle Activation Techniques®.

 MAT® focuses on the problem, not the symptom.
 This is important in regards to any type of therapy or exercise.
 Think of an analogy for a minute, let’s use a car.
 When the check engine light is on in your car, do you typically approach it by simply replacing the bulb or do you take it to a mechanic to lift the hood and find the problem?
 Pain is our ‘check engine light’ when pain is present don’t just slap a band aid on your pain, take your body to the mechanic, the MAT® specialist in your area.

-- References – Ask the trainer for testimonials and contact information of other clients that has worked with.
+- References: Ask the trainer for testimonials and contact information from other clients that they have worked with.
 It makes sense to choose a trainer who has other clients that have goals that are similar to yours.
 Call those clients to know if they are satisfied with their workouts, experiences and results.
 Ask whether the trainer was punctual, prepared and professional.

 In general, having a trainer can be a great way to make your exercise program more enjoyable, effective and targeted to your fitness needs.
 A good personal trainer will assess your fitness level, find out what you are trying to accomplish, design a suitable program for you and keep you motivated.
 The trainer will track your progress and provide the right guidance to help you achieve the results you want.